aib/opi2g-utils/README.md

 # What is this?

 These are a set of tools I wrote while hacking the Orange Pi 2G-IOT to run a custom linux distribution.
 There is a detailed guide/tutorial at https://www.aib42.net/article/hacking-orangepi-2g.
+(Backup at https://www.aib.link/article/hacking-orangepi-2g)

 # How do I use...